How to Choose the Best Rug for your Airbnb

 For dining rooms, the rug should ideally be large enough that when you pull your chair back it doesn't come off the rug.
 This is so that chairs can scoot in and out easily and not get stuck on the rug, pulling it up.

 A general rule is to allow 24"-30" further from the dining table on each side.
 For example, a standard 70" x 36" dining table will require an 8' x 10' rug.
 I personally think it's okay to go a little bit smaller for this one if needed.
-But do make sure the chairs at least sit well within the rug when they're pushed in, or at very least you use a flat weave rug with a short pile height.
+But do make sure the chairs at least sit well within the rug when they're pushed in, or at the very least you use a flat weave rug with a short pile height.

 image above: Emily Henderson